...

 Annotated Bibliography

 This assignment contains an annotated book that is devoted to memory decline and sleep disorders.
-By excluding these ideas, a new topic was obtained and with this topic, the search was made in order to look for the sources used in this bibliography.
+By excluding these ideas, a new topic was obtained and with this topic, the search was made to look for the sources used in this bibliography.

 Bibliography